bfeif/personal-website/content/posts/why-are-the-most-common-verbs-irregular-20220623.md

 ## Use it or Lose it

 The more frequently a word is used, the more slowly it evolves over time.
 And that makes sense.
-Just think for a second--the word "the" is pronounced correctly by every native English speaker, while almost everyone I know has an answer to the question "what's a word you had only ever read and never heard out loud, and then said it for the first time when you were decently old, and your pronunciation was completely wrong?"[^1].
+Just think for a second--the word "the" is pronounced correctly by every native English speaker, while almost everyone I know has an answer to the question "what's a word you had only ever read and never heard out loud, and then said it for the first time when you were a teenager, and your pronunciation was completely wrong?"[^1].

 This idea is so cool.
 I especially like /u/bohnicz's thought that "irregular verbs tend to be VERY old".
 It makes me feel like, when I'm saying a common phrase like "this is good", I'm reaching back into ancient civilizations and living for a brief second in history books.